Donate

 Who attends CLP?

-The study seminar attracts a wide range of adult learners – communal lay leaders and philanthropists who are active in local, national and international Jewish community life and interested in a week of pluralistic, open-minded, intellectually rigorous Jewish study and contemporary issues engagement.
+CLP attracts a wide range of adult learners, communal lay leaders and philanthropists who are active in local, national, and international Jewish community life and interested in a week of pluralistic, open-minded, intellectually rigorous Jewish study and contemporary issues engagement.

 Do I need a background in Jewish study?

-Study seminar participants come from a range of religious backgrounds and possess different levels of Jewish knowledge.
+No. Participants come from a range of religious backgrounds and possess various levels of Jewish knowledge.
 Hartman scholars teach at a high level, intellectually and philosophically, but do not assume any particular level of Jewish literacy.
 Every seminar track provides a meaningful and enriching learning experience in which students of all backgrounds and knowledge can learn together.
 A more advanced track exists for those with a strong background in Jewish text study.

 Can I see a schedule for the week?